 The Colosseum and The Paterno are two more historic buildings that show the architectural grandeur of Riverside Drive.
 Both feature a unique curved exterior inspired after the round amphitheater in the city of Rome.
 The Colesseum has a spectacular marble lobby.
 The Paterno’s lobby has a marvelous stained-glass ceiling which is a work of art itself.

 People and Press

-Some notable residents who have been proud to call Riverside Drive their home in the past are newspaper publisher William Randolph Hearst, writer Ralph Ellison, and legendary baseball player Babe Ruth.
+Some famous New Yorkers who have been proud to call Riverside Drive their home in the past are newspaper publisher William Randolph Hearst, writer Ralph Ellison, and legendary baseball player Babe Ruth.
 Hearst made real estate history when he purchased a quintuplex at The Clarendon.
 It was the largest apartment to ever exist in New York City at the time of its sale.

 Riverside Drive has been featured in plenty of films, books, tv shows, and even music videos.
 This is hardly a surprise since it is one of NYC’s most emblematic streets.
 Some of the movies to feature Riverside Drive are romantic comedy “You’ve Got Mail”, the Tom Cruise thriller “Vanilla Sky” , and Woody Allen’s “Manhattan”.